Sup3rlum/FlameEngine/README.md

 ## Licensing

-Please contact me for any licensing enquires.
+Please contact me for any licensing enquiries.